LoginRadius/docs/content/blog/get-started-node-js/index.md

 ```

-Replace the following placeholders in the above config object in `server.js`:
+Replace the placeholders in the above config object with the following values:

 - apiKey: **API Key** obtained in the [Get Credentials](#get-credentials) step.
 - apiSecret: **API Secret** obtained in the [Get Credentials](#get-credentials) step.